Learn how I have been maintaining an easy sourdough starter without daily feedings or discards for decades and still

-When you are ready to bake or use your sourdough starter, simply remember to keep a bit left.
-Now, you can go back to the top and repeat the steps outlined there.
+When you are ready to bake or use your sourdough starter, simply remember to keep a bit left for your next batch.
+Now, you can go back to the top and repeat the whole process all over again.

 How long can you keep the sourdough starter in the refrigerator?

 My short answer: I have kept it there for 6 weeks and still used it successfully.

 Here’s my longer answer: Having had my sourdough starter sit in the fridge for 6 weeks was pushing it a little.
-It had a strong, almost pungent smell.
-At that point, I definitely recommend taking it out 2 to 3 days before you’d like to use it and do 2-3 feedings with discards.
+It had a strong, pungent, very sour smell.
+At that point, I definitely recommend taking it out 2 to 3 days before you’d like to use it and doing 2-3 feedings with discards.
 While I don’t recommend letting your starter sit in the fridge that long on a regular basis, I baked with it without any problems.

 Usually, I keep my whole-grain sourdough starter in the refrigerator for about 10 days or so.
 Even keeping it for 2-3 weeks is no problem.
 However, people have told me that they had “forgotten” their sourdough starter in the back of their fridge for over 6 months, and was still fine.

 Which sourdough method is best for YOU?

-Now that you know how easy it is to keep a no-maintenance sourdough starter, you can also decide which method works best for you.
+Now that you know how easy it is to keep a no discard sourdough starter, you can also decide which method works best for you.
 As I mentioned above, I sometimes add a feeding and a discard to my starters to give them a boost or if I want to bake more than one bread.
 I like to call this my “hybrid method”.